 Comprised of 5 neighborhoods, 302.6 square miles, and over 8.5 million residents, New York City can be an easy place to get lost in.
 We have compiled a list of ten popular places to see in order to help visitors to our New York-based rotations determine what to make a priority.
 To find out what museums, parks, and attractions are fun and affordable continue reading below.

-Museums to Visit
+Museums to Visit in New York

 1.)
 Statue of Liberty/Elis Island Museum

-Admittance to these two places are included in the price of one ticket.
+Admittance to these two places is included in the price of one ticket.
 Visitors to the Statue of Liberty will get to see the iconic copper statue up close and learn about its symbol of freedom and friendship.
 Those who visit the Elis Island Museum will get to follow the footpaths of immigrants who made their way to New York over a period of sixty years.
 Both these locations are important to the history of New York and the United States as a whole.

 2.)
 Metropolitan Museum of Art